esaapriaskar/esaapriaskar.github.io/index.md

 # Esa Apriaskar
 **[Home](/)** | **[Teaching](/teach)** | **[Research](/research)** | **[Publications](/publications)**

 Esa Apriaskar is a lecturer in the Faculty of Engineering at Universitas Negeri Semarang.
 Currently, Esa is a PhD student in the School of Electrical and Electronic Engineering at the University of Sheffield, beginning in October 2023.
-He joined the [NLP Research group](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) under the supervision of [Mark Stevenson](https://www.sheffield.ac.uk/dcs/people/academic/mark-stevenson).
-Arif obtained a Bachelor's in Computer Science in 2006 and a Master's in Informatics in 2013 from Universitas Gadjah Mada and Universitas Amikom, respectively.
+His PhD research focuses on machine learning methods for vehicular traffic systems under the supervision of [Professor Lyudmila Mihaylova](https://www.sheffield.ac.uk/eee/people/academic-staff/lyudmila-mihaylova).
+Esa obtained a Bachelor's degree in Electrical Engineering in 2013 and a Master's in Electrical Engineering in 2017 from Universitas Diponegoro and Institut Teknologi Bandung, respectively.

-### ☎️  Detail Contact
+### ☎️  Detailed Contact
-- Department of Computer Science, Regent Court (DCS)
+- School of Electrical and Electronic Engineering, Sir Henry Stephenson Building (DCS)
-- 211 Portobello, Sheffield S1 4DP
+- Mappin Street, Sheffield S1 4DT
-- Email: alaksito1@sheffield.ac.uk
+- Email: eapriaskar1@sheffield.ac.uk

 #### Home University
 - Faculty of Computer Science, Universitas Amikom Yogyakarta